DeLTA-BIT: an open-source probabilistic tractography-based deep learning framework for thalamic targeting in functional neurological disorders: Acknowledgments

 \section{Acknowledgments}

-Data were provided [in part] by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.
-This work was received funding from the Italian Ministry of Health Ricerca Finalizzata 2016-Giovani Ricercatori call under grant agreement no. GR-2016-02364526, from the Italian National Institute of Nuclear Physics with the research project Artificial Intelligence in Medicine (next-AIM) and the Minitrsy of Research with the Project "SiciliAn MicronanOTecH Research And Innovation CEnter "SAMOTHRACE" (MUR, PNRR-M4C2, ECS\_00000022), spoke 5 - Università degli Studi di Palermo "S2-COMMs - Micro and Nanotechnologies for Smart \& Sustainable Communities".
+Raw data were provided by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.\\ This work was received funding from the Italian Ministry of Health Ricerca Finalizzata 2016-Giovani Ricercatori, call under grant agreement no. GR-2016-02364526, from the Italian National Institute of Nuclear Physics with the research project Artificial Intelligence in Medicine (next-AIM) and the Ministy of Research with the Project "SiciliAn MicronanOTecH Research And Innovation CEnter "SAMOTHRACE" (MUR, PNRR-M4C2, ECS\_00000022), spoke 5 - Università degli Studi di Palermo "S2-COMMs - Micro and Nanotechnologies for Smart \& Sustainable Communities".
 Research partly supported by PNRR - M4C2 - Investimento 1.3, Partenariato Esteso PE00000013 - "FAIR - Future Artificial Intelligence Research" - Spoke 8 "Pervasive AI", funded by the European Commission under the NextGeneration EU programme.
-Mattia Romeo acknowledge funding from UPMC Italy srl.
+This work was received funding also from the project "Italian network of excellence for advanced diagnosis (INNOVA) - Advanced Diagnostic Platform (HLS-DA)" funded by the Italian Ministry of Health as part of the National Complementary Plan for the Innovative Health Ecosystem (PNC-3-2022-23683266).\\ Mattia Romeo acknowledge funding from UPMC Italy srl.